Is It A Good Idea To Share Patient Info On Social Media?

 Weinstein is sometimes described as the "father of telepathology."
 In fact, he is reported to have coined the term.
 He wrote the first paper on the topic and organized the first international exchange between the U.S. and China in 1993 — using the fiber-optic cables of an international phone to transmit microscopic photos.

 But when it comes to asking for opinions on social media, "there are legal, regulatory and 'quality of service' issues," Weinstein says.
 Is the remote physician licensed in the country where the patient lives?
-Are patients giving informed consent for their doctor to share when their photos online?
+Are patients giving informed consent for their doctor to share when their photos are published online?
 And is medical information being transferred securely for the patient's privacy and confidentiality?

 The 35-year-old Gardner started out by Facebook-friending peers he met at annual medical meetings.
 In 2013, he created two discussion groups on the social media site.
 One focused on skin conditions and the other focused on tumors found in bones and soft tissue.
 He thought he would post a few interesting medical cases for fellow pathologists, who study diseases.